 There are no clear expectations or boundaries.

-You may be spending time together, going on dates, and even having sex, but there’s no label on the relationship.
+You may be spending time together, going on dates, and even having intercourse, but there’s no label on the relationship.
 This can lead to a lot of confusion and frustration, as you may not know where you stand with the other person.

 Another key difference between a situationship and dating is the level of emotional investment.

 In non-committal relationships, you and your booty call are often hesitant to fully commit emotionally, as there’s no clear communication of where the relationship is headed.

 This can lead to feelings of insecurity and anxiety, as you may be unsure if the other person feels the same way about you.

 If you’re looking for a committed, long-term relationship, then this is not the best option for you and you might need to end the situationship before it’s too late.

 However, if you’re okay with a more casual relationship, a situationship may be just what you’re looking for.